JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

  * Add a delay or cooldown.
 Each time you tick the tree, you set a variable in the **ai_entity** node to some short time duration and then tick the tree only after this time has passed.
 An example of this is given below.
  * Tick the tree based on **events**.
 For example, if you have an Area2D or Area3D that you use for sensing the environment, you can tick the tree when an enemy enters or exits the area.
 Another examples could be the AI entity losing or gaining more health, getting an alarm signal, and so on.

-To see the difference on adding some delay to ticking the tree.
-See how the code below for the **ai_entity** script changes the way the AI works.
+To see the difference of adding some delay to ticking the tre, test how the code below for the **ai_entity** script changes the way the AI works.
 The only thing it adds is the `ticking_delay` variable that introduces a minimum delay plus a random variance to when the ticking occurs.
+You can try adding different delays and how it affects performance and the AI reaction times.

 ```gdscript
 extends AnimatedSprite2D